This Is the 1 Food You Should Eat Every Day If You Want to Fight Dementia

 1. Cruciferous vegetables

-Cruciferous vegetables — from the cabbage family — contain cartenoids that reduce homo-cysteine, an amino acid connected to cognitive impairment.
+You’re sick of hearing “eat your veggies.”
+But we must agree because broccoli, brussels sprouts, and cauliflower are so darn good for your brain.
+From the cabbage family, cruciferous vegetables contain cartenoids that reduce homo-cysteine, an amino acid connected to cognitive impairment.
 Shoot for three or more 1/2 cup servings each week.

-Next: A versatile, healthy treat for your sweet tooth
+Next: A versatile treat for your sweet tooth

 2. Berries and cherries

-Loaded with antioxidants and vitamin C, berries and cherries have anti-inflammatory properties and contain anthocyanin, which protects the brain from further damage caused by free radicals.
-Start a new routine by adding berries and cherries to your morning smoothies.
+Loaded with antioxidants and vitamin C, berries and cherries have anti-inflammatory properties and contain anthocyanin, which protects the brain from damage caused by free radicals.
+So add some berries and cherries to your smoothies.

 Next: Everyone’s favorite fungi

-Okay, so the healthiest way to eat your shrooms is probably not on a pizza.
-But fresh and dried mushrooms can give you a needed boost of vitamin B12, which may lower your risk of Alzheimer’s.
+Sadly, the healthiest way to eat mushrooms is probably not on a pizza.
+But both fresh and dried mushrooms provide vitamin B12, which may lower your risk of Alzheimer’s.
+Mushrooms also improve your metabolism, bladder function, and immune system.
+So add them to a frittata, soup, or veggie burger for health benefits.

 Next: Spice up your life.